 Cars Driving Into Traffic – Exiting a parking garage and entering traffic is another common type of accident.
 Drivers often misjudge the timing or don’t see oncoming vehicles.

-Reversing Into Oncoming Vehicles – Accidents can occur when a car reverses out of a space and into the path of an oncoming vehicle that fails to react in time.
+Reversing Into Oncoming Vehicles – Austin Accidents can occur when a car reverses out of a space and into the path of an oncoming vehicle that fails to react in time.
 This often happens when drivers don’t check properly for other vehicles.

 Competing for the Same Parking Spot – Parking lots can lead to road rage flaring.
 Two drivers may collide if competing for the same spot, especially on busy days, such as during the holiday season.